The dolls’ house at Uppark

-The 18th-century dolls' house at Uppark is one of the most historically important in the country, and one of only a handful that have survived from the era in such good condition.
+The grand, Palladian-style 18th-century dolls' house at Uppark is among the most historically important in the country, and one of only a handful that have survived from the era in such good condition.

-The dolls' house was originally made for the Lethieullier family and came to Uppark after Sarah Lethieullier married Sir Matthew Fetherstonhaugh in 1746.
-Although little information about the origins of the dolls' house exists today, it is believed to have been made in the 1730s.
+It was originally made for the Lethieullier family and came to Uppark after Sarah Lethieullier married Sir Matthew Fetherstonhaugh in 1746.
+Although little information exists about the origins of the dolls' house, it is believed to have been made in the 1730s.

 Built in the style of a Palladian mansion, the house features three floors topped by a balustrade and seven classical figures, with the Lethieullier coat of arms on the central pediment.
 It features four bedrooms, two reception rooms, and three rooms 'below stairs' for the servants.

 Just like the house it now stands in, the dolls' house rooms are filled with delicate porcelain, imported silks, fine furniture and Flemish-style oil paintings.
 The chairs are richly carved from mahogany and ivory with silk and leather seat cushions, the furniture carries intricate inlays and real marble tops, the silverware is hallmarked, and the candles are real – the glass hoods suspended from the ceiling are to prevent smoke stains.

 As a product of its time, there is a clear divide between those who lived upstairs and the servants below.
 The grandest furniture and finest decorations are reserved for the upstairs rooms, but the dolls themselves reveal an even clearer distinction.
 The lords and ladies are made from wax and dressed in fashionable fabrics trimmed with gold thread, whereas the servants are more robustly made from wood and wear far simpler clothing.

 Some dolls' houses were created as extravagant playthings for young children, but the remarkable condition of Uppark's example, and the fact that the dolls do not have articulated limbs allowing them to be posed, means this is doubtful in this case.